 - The reference from the student’s current place of study is unsatisfactory.

-If you have received an offer of a place at St Charles, we expect you to decide whether or not you wish to take up that offer, and inform us accordingly, within 14 days of receipt.
+Step 7: If we invite you for an interview, we will inform you of the outcome of the interview by email.
+If you have received an offer of a place we expect you to decide whether or not you wish to take up that offer, and accept or decline this via the Application Portal.

-Those students who have accepted an offer, are then given further information about our enrolment procedures in the summer.
+Those students who have accepted offers are then given further information about enrolment times and procedures in the summer term.

 Any application received after this date will be considered a late application.
 Thank you.